-Domestic violence is when one person behaves in a way that controls or dominates another person.
+Domestic violence or family violence is when one person behaves in a way that controls or dominates another person.
 It often causes fear for the victims' safety and wellbeing.
-It is a pattern of abusive and controlling behaviour and can take many forms including:
+It is a pattern of abusive and controlling and aggressive behaviour and can take many forms including both physical abuse and emotional abuse.

-- economic abuse (eg. withholding or controlling finances or threatening to do so).
+- economic abuse or financial abuse (eg. withholding or controlling finances or threatening to do so)

-Anyone can experience domestic and family violence.
+Even though violence against women is more common than violence against men, anyone can experience domestic abuse and abusive relationships.
 It happens across communities, ages, cultures and sexes.
-If you are experiencing abuse or violence it is not your fault.
+If you are experiencing domestic abuse or violence it is not your fault.
 It is the abuser who is responsible.
 Domestic violence is a crime and the abuser is breaking the law.

 Domestic violence can occur in:

-- domestic violence extends to children witnessing physical violence either to a relative, another person or pet or things being broken.
+- domestic violence extends to children witnessing physical violence either to a relative, another person, a pet, or things being broken

 David will help you in:

-A domestic violence order is a court order made under the Domestic and Family Violence Protection Act 2012 imposing conditions on the person committing the acts of domestic violence, in order to protect the aggrieved person from future violence.
+A domestic violence order is a court order made under the Domestic and Family Violence Protection Act 2012 imposing conditions on the person committing the acts of domestic violence, in order to protect the aggrieved person (victims of violence) from future violence in an abusive relationship.

 Domestic Violence Order (DVO)